juicedata/juicefs-csi-driver/docs/en/administration/upgrade-juicefs-client.md

 helm upgrade juicefs-csi-driver juicefs/juicefs-csi-driver -n kube-system -f ./values-mycluster.yaml
 ```

-If the CSI driver was not installed using Helm but directly using Kubectl, you need to manually set the environment variables in the CSI driver components:
+If the CSI Driver was not installed using Helm but directly using Kubectl, you need to manually set the environment variables in the CSI Driver components:

 ```shell
 # Community edition